 As a recruiter the number one pet peeve is to call a candidate and get a voice message that gives me the sense that someone actually just answered the phone, but to find out it was really their voice message tricking me…not funny.
 I personally love to listen to all kinds of music, but the voice message isn’t the place to show what your taste in music is-this can rub the recruiter the wrong way.
 At the end of the day, just keep it professional.

 Often times I see candidates apply to every position with the company.
 I understand they really want to work there, but honestly it’s a waste of ours and your time if you apply to positions you’re not qualified for and this reflects negatively on the candidate.

 Follow up phone calls

-I do appreciate someone being proactive and I think that this shows initiative; especially for sales roles-however we don’t like to be stalked and please don’t apply to an open role and call me to tell me you just put it.
-If you are qualified we will call you to discuss your qualifications.
+I do appreciate someone being proactive and I think that this shows initiative; especially for sales roles-however we don’t like to be stalked and please don’t apply to an open role and call me to tell me you just applied.
+If you are qualified, we will call you to discuss your qualifications.

 Do away with the objective statement on your resume-instead write a summary.
 An objective is more of what you want the company to do for you, but we want to know what you will do for us and a summary will outline your skills and what value you can bring to the team.